|Duration||1 Year Full-time; 2 Years Part-time|

-After you graduate you will be qualified and work-ready for multiple aspects of the creative industries, both those specifically related to theatre and performance, as well as broader aspects of cultural production, administration and the creative industries.
+After you graduate you will be qualified and work-ready for multiple aspects of the creative industries, both those specifically related to theatre and performance, as well as broader aspects of cultural production, administration, and the creative industries.
 This MA trains students in skills of making and producing theatre and performative events, in lively collaboration and always in context.
-These are skills which are critically and dynamically transferable to the professional worlds of theatre, dance and cultural industries.
+These are skills that are critically and dynamically transferable to the professional worlds of theatre, dance, and cultural industries.

 Occupations associated with the MA in Theatre & Performative Practices

-Our previous students work in multiple aspects of contemporary theatre, dance and the cultural industries.
-These include Creative Cultural Producers (Theatre Production, Dance Production, Festival Production), Arts Managers, Arts Administrators, Theatre Directors, Chroreographers, Performers, Playwrights, Writers for TV & Film, Community Artists working in Theatre, Dance and Visual Art as well as related industries of Journalism, Library Management, Teaching and Academia.
+Our previous students work in multiple aspects of contemporary theatre, dance, and the cultural industries.
+These include Creative Cultural Producers (theatre production, dance production, festival production), Arts Managers, Arts Administrators, Theatre Directors, Choreographers, Performers, Playwrights, Writers for TV & Film, Community Artists working in theatre, dance, and visual art as well as related industries of journalism, library management, teaching and academia.

 What are our graduates doing?

-Sefanie Preissner is a screenwriter, playwright and actor.
-Her six-part comedy-drama series, Can’t Cope/Won’t Cope (RTE, Northern Ireland Screen, Deadpan Pictures) was broadcast in 2016: “A series so well written it was hard to watch” Irish Times Oct 17, 2016.
-Stefanie graduated with a BA in Drama & Theatre Studies & Spanish in 2008.
+- Stefanie Preissner ~ Stefanie Preissner, a UCC Drama & Theatre Studies graduate, is an author, screenwriter, playwright, and actor.
+Her six-part comedy-drama series, Can’t Cope/Won’t Cope (RTE, Northern Ireland Screen, Deadpan Pictures) was broadcast in 2016: “A series so well written ... it was hard to watch.”
+(Irish Times, 17/10/16).

-Julie Kelleher is Artistic Director of the Everyman Theatre in Cork.
-One of the youngest venue producers in the country, she has been responsible for dynamically raising the profile of the Everyman.
+- Julie Kelleher ~ Julie Kelleher is the Artistic Director/CEO at Mermaid County Wicklow Arts Centre.
+She was formerly the Artistic Director of the Everyman Theatre in Cork and one of the youngest venue producers in the country.
 Julie was among the first cohort of students to study Drama & Theatre Studies at UCC, graduating with a BA in 2004, and an MA in 2007.

 Fees and Costs